 We got a lot of feedback on the chairs in this review, and one thing quickly became clear: if a chair is stable, our testers didn't even think about it.
 If, on the other hand, a chair is unstable, it's the first complaint you'll hear.
 The sign of a great product is one you can use easily and effortlessly, and chairs are no different.

 Looking first at tent-style chairs, some really stand out.
 The huge base and larger diameter poles of the Big Agnes Big Six, while heavy, significantly increase its stability.
-The Big Agnes Skyline UL Chair and Big Agnes Skyline Stool are excellent; they both have a broad base that creates a secure sitting experience.
+The Big Agnes Skyline UL Chair, Big Agnes Skyline Stool, and the Marchway Lightweight Portable are excellent; they all have a broad base that creates a secure sitting experience.

 The taco-style chairs, like the Crazy Creek Hex Original 2.0 and Crazy Creek Original require body weight and tension to remain stable.
 We found these models are stable from side to side, but if you put your weight too far back, you're liable to take a tumble.
 The Therm-a-Rest Trekker Chair Kit is similar in that it relies on tension from leaning back in it, but it also has a much broader base than Crazy Creeks.